 Which of the Following Is Correct Regarding the pH Scale?

 Ever stared at a chemistry textbook and wondered whether “pH 7 is neutral” or “pH 0 is the strongest acid” is the right take?
-You’re not alone.
+So you’re not alone.
 The pH scale pops up in everything from garden soil tests to Instagram‑fueled DIY skincare, and the wrong answer can turn a bright idea sour.
 Let’s cut through the noise and pin down exactly what the pH scale tells us, why it matters, and how you can use it without needing a lab coat.

 What Is the pH Scale